EXPLORE OPPORTUNITIES BEYOND PUBLIC-MARKET EQUITIES AND BONDS.

 We set foot on every property and thoroughly scrutinize each deal using proprietary due diligence principles and conservative financial models.

-MEMBERS CAN INVEST IN A PROFESSIONALLY MANAGED REAL ESTATE DEVELOPMENT FUND
+MEMBERS CAN INVEST IN PROFESSIONALLY MANAGED REAL ESTATE DEVELOPMENTS

-Klear Capital simplifies property investing with an alternative property strategy delivering higher yields and fixed income.
+Klear Capital simplifies property investing with an indirect property investment strategy that delivers higher yields than traditional residential real estate investing.

 ONLY THE RIGHT OPPORTUNITIES